In this series of blog posts , I am going to write everything I know about IP addresses.

-Similarly in a computer network every devices connected get an IP address.
+Similarly in a computer network every devices connected get an IP.
 Here in this case router is the teacher who assigns IP addresses to its students or network devices(mobile phone, tablet , laptop, printer etc).

-Router assigns IP addresses to all devices in a network so that those devices can talk to router in some ways or vice-versa.
+Router assigns IPs to all devices in a network so that those devices can talk to router in some ways or vice-versa.

-To conclude the definition , IP address is a unique number assigned to the devices connected in a network.
+To conclude the definition , it is a unique number assigned to the devices connected in a network.
 Notice why I have used unique number.
 I will get back to it soon.

 What does an IP address look like?

-There are different types of IP addresses which I will get back to in upcoming posts of this series.
+There are different types which I will get back to in upcoming posts of this series.

 Can two devices have a same IP address?